 End the year with a cruise

-If you want a romantic plan for Rome you can surprise your partner with a cruise on New Year's Eve, which includes all kinds of leisure activities.
+If you want a romantic plan for Rome you can surprise your partner with a sightseeing cruise on the Tiber River, which includes all kinds of fun activities.
 Waking up in a cabin overlooking the sea is priceless.

 Romantic dinner in an old streetcar

-If, on the other hand, you are more down to earth, you can book a special dinner on the Ristotram, a 50's streetcar renovated and transformed for an unforgettable evening of jazz and touring the most beautiful streets of Rome.
+If, on the other hand, you are more down to earth, you can book a special dinner on the Ristotram, a streetcar from the 50's renovated and transformed for an unforgettable evening of jazz and touring the most beautiful streets of Rome.